 Don't stand for long periods.
 Sit straight without slouching, and whenever possible, sit with your legs elevated.
 Sleep on a firm mattress.
 Lying on your side with a pillow between your legs may provide some relief.

 Be careful when lifting heavy loads -- especially children.
 Bend at the knees, keep your back as straight as possible, hold the object or child close to your body, and raise yourself slowly.

 Try a chair massage: Sit on a straight chair, facing the back.
 Lean forward, over the back of the chair, with your head resting on your crossed arms.
 Have the massager use long strokes, working upward and outward from the lower back, avoiding pressure on the spine.

 Wear a bra that gives enlarged breasts proper support.
 If your breasts leak, use nursing pads in your bra.
 Avoid stimulating your breasts.

 Some breathlessness is common and normal.
 Keep your weight gain within the recommended limits and maintain good posture, especially when you are sitting.
 Sleep on your side -- preferably your left side -- not on your back.

 Mild, painless uterine contractions usually start sometime after the 20th week of pregnancy.
 If they cause discomfort, try changing positions.
-If contractions start coming at regular intervals, call your doctor.
+If contractions start coming at regular intervals, call your health care provider.

 Cystitis (Bladder Infection)

-If you develop bladder irritation, like persistent burning when urinating or any type of urinary tract infection, ask your doctor about appropriate treatment.
-Bladder infections in pregnant women are more dangerous than in non-pregnant women.
+If you develop bladder irritation, like persistent burning when urinating, ask your health care provider about appropriate treatment.
+Bladder infections in pregnant women are more common and dangerous than in non-pregnant women.
 Many bladder infections are triggered by sexual intercourse.
 Remember to empty your bladder immediately after sex and watch for symptoms.
 Several glasses of cranberry juice a day may prevent urinary tract infections.